omerkadh/omerkadh.github.io/README.md

 ![A gif of this step](Step3.gif)
 _An illustration of Step 3._

-This step relates to Andrew's comments on [Resync](https://rsync.samba.org/) and "scripting your complexity away".
+This step relates to Andrew's comments on "scripting your complexity away".
 The idea here is that Github is doing a lot of work behind the scenes to host this resume online.
 There are many steps that you and other contributors will not want to repeatedly go through.
 Instead, a script which automatically performs all the steps should be used and made available.
 Notice how this step only took a few clicks to perform; this is made possible by Github's numerous softwares and scripts being run automatically.

 ### Step 4.
 Visit your website